 Think of "show AND tell" in the same way that good writers know to vary sentence length and structure.
 Readers crave variety.
 We like short sentences juxtaposed against long ones.
 We like over-description to set a crucial scene paired with description that provides just enough detail to move us on to something more important.

 "Showing" and "exposition" are often the worst enemies of another major element at play in writing (especially books): pacing.
 Books rely on pacing to keep readers engaged.
 Sure, we love a good flashback and a strong immersion experience (especially in an action scene fraught with peril), but we also need time to cool down.
-"Showing AND telling" is a way to respect the reader, and serve the pace of a story, without bogging it down in needless details.
+"Showing AND telling" is a way to respect the reader, and serve the pace of a story, without bogging it down in needless details or immersion that feels good, but goes nowhere.

 How do you "show" when you've already "told?"